aryangurau/Hotel-management/modules/users/notes.md

 2.user find using email + is blocked ? isAcive
 3.compare password withh db stored pw.
 4.generate token and return token

+#steps for genForgetPasswordToken

+1.check email for user; isBlocked? , isActive?
+2.generate new token(otp)
+2.send token to user in email
+3.store token in database in user data 5.

+#steps for verifyForgetPasswordToken
+1.check email for user ; isBlocked? , isActive?
+2.check token for user
+3.token match; newPassword hash
+4.update user data in database with hash and empty token field

+#steps for changing password
+1.check email for user ; isBlocked? , isActive?
+2.compare the old password stored in db
+3.generate hash of newPassword
+4.update the user data with newPassword